 Until recently, the industry succeeded at maintaining the rate of improvement predicted by Moore's Law by scaling the key transistor parameters, such as shrinking feature sizes and reducing operating voltages, thereby allowing more transistors to be packed onto a single microchip.
-This trend was facilitated in large part by the development of CMOS technologies.
+This trend was facilitated in large part by the development of CMOS technologies and rapid improvements in in lithography, which is the technology used in patterning circuits.
 However, a discontinuity in the rate of improvement delivered by scaling appeared when transistor technology reached feature sizes below 100 nanometers.
 The industry responded with advanced materials to supplement the ongoing geometry shrinks.
 Some of those materials advances included strained silicon, Silicon-on-Insulator and High-K/Metal Gate.
 Semiconductor makers also attempted to obtain performance improvements through more exotic design architectures which frequently required material innovations to support their manufacturability and reliability.

 The designers and manufacturers of integrated circuits and systems - our targeted customers - are facing intense pressure to deliver innovative products while constantly reducing their time-to-market and prices.
 In other words, innovation in chip and system design today often hinges on "better, sooner and cheaper."
 We believe that the semiconductor industry has accepted that moving forward in the nano-era will require adoption of new innovations that extend the scaling formula, including those based on the use of new engineered materials, a market opportunity our MST technology seeks to address.
 Because shrinking geometries at the smaller nodes incurs higher capital and manufacturing costs, only a limited number of companies can afford to continue investing in those nodes.
-We believe these constraints will cause semiconductor designers and manufacturers to turn to engineered materials, like MST, to solve this problem.
+These constraints have caused semiconductor designers and manufacturers to increasingly rely on engineered materials, like MST, to deliver node-over-node increases transistor performance without having to rely solely on dimensional (lithographic) feature scaling.